jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 Q: Okay, let me show you.
 I'm not too good these days because of my own uncomfortable stuff that I've been going through.
 So, I haven't been doing this for a long time.
 So, I'll just show you.
 I'll do the lying down one and then also the sitting up one.
 And I prefer the lying because when you're not so strong, the lying down is a lot easier.
 And I was told that you move just a little fraction if you're going to one side.
 So, you put your leg down.
 I'm going to the left, so I have to turn my head first.
 You have to make sure that you're going to proper alignment.
 So, imagine pulling your head so your chin is facing towards your chest and you turn it parallel to your shoulder first.
 You take your arms out and you twist, holding your knee and keeping your right shoulder down.
 And when you stay in that position, it relaxes.

 A: Sometimes it may not be relaxing for the first minute, but the longer you're in it, the more it will relax.
 Unless you go into it too fast.
 If you try to lie down, don't do it slowly like she did.
-Just lie down and immediately turn it over and you can cause yourself to go into a cramp. [unintelligible] from your back.
+Just lie down and immediately turn it over and you can cause yourself to go into a cramp.
+A charley horse in your back.

 Q: The key thing is that you really have to follow your body.
 And that's one thing I try to monitor with my body because it's not really healthy at the moment.
 And I'm going to move a slight to the left and I'm going to align my head and chin.
 And I'm going to the left.
 And again, the leg that's down, you're flexing your toes.
 You're not pointing, you're flexing because that creates the proper alignment in the energy of your right side.
 And then slowly go as far as you can.
 If you try to go this far, that's all you go.
 I know how far I can go.
 And I'm surrendering.